 The minute you bring your pooch home, you’ll, of course, want them to settle in and feel comfortable.
-Days later, you need to mentally draw all the areas the puppy has a clearance of access.
+Days later, you need to mentally draw all the areas the puppy has access clearance.

 What’s the point of this?
 This is the first step to avoiding future conflicts and aggression when they are all grown up in simpler terms.
 The idea of training your puppy is to raise not a fully responsible bow wow, but a dog that can obey commands.
 This brain training for dog review can be accomplished through consistency, fairness, and repetition.

-This has everything to do with knowing the rules at this early stage of their development.
+This has everything to do with knowing the rules early in their development.
 Additionally, it’s equally important to stick to those rules to confuse your puppy and create a routine that they can stick to.

 The Puppy’s Social Life

 Dogs are social animals.
 This is not only about the dog-human relationship but to other dogs as well.
 As you might be aware, dogs are also territorial.
-Take him for walks to give him the first taste of marking territories.
-Most importantly, let him sniff other dog’s butts or get sniffed at.
+Take your puppy for walks to give him the first taste of marking territories.
+Most importantly, let him sniff other dogs’ butts or get sniffed at.

 This may be during your walks to the park or just around the neighborhood.
 If you note any signs of fear or aggression, immediately withdraw him from that area.
-This is an important part of training that will be edged in their senses for life.
+This is an essential part of training that will be etched in their senses for life.